Cloudiiink/pyw90/README.md

 **In `kpath` and `band` mode**, you need to input the path to the folder where `VASP` calculation results located via `--path`.
 The default path is the current folder. **In `template` mode**, default settings will print all stored input template for `Wannier90`.
 You can also input key words `basic`, `wann` and `band` to print the basic structure of `seedname.win`, dis energy window block and band structure calculating block separately.

 In `dos` mode, you also need to input location of `vasprun.xml` via `--path`.
-We can calculate the pdos distribution of each orbital at each atom inside desired energy interval from `-e` argument.
-The `--rm-fermi` argument is used if you want to assuming the input energy interval has already remove the Fermi level.
+We can calculate the pdos distribution of each orbital at each atom inside desired energy ranges from `-e` argument.
+The `--rm-fermi` argument is used if you want to assuming the input energy ranges has already remove the Fermi level.

 $$
 \text{pDOS} = \int_{E_1}^{E_2} \text{dos}_{\text{atom, orb}}(E)\,\mathrm{dE}